← All agencies

 Cite this record

 This page updates on every check.
-The record below does not: it is the dated file this grade came from, published at https://gtfsscorecard.org/data/artifacts/southeastern-pennsylvania-transportation-authority-septa-503/2026-07-09.json and never overwritten, pinning the grade, category scores, rubric version, validator version, and the scored feed's sha256 as they stood on 2026-07-09.
-Use it in a board packet, an NTD narrative, or a research citation instead of linking the live page, whose content will differ on your next visit.
+The record below does not: it is the dated file this grade came from, published at https://gtfsscorecard.org/data/artifacts/southeastern-pennsylvania-transportation-authority-septa-503/2026-08-23.json and never overwritten, pinning the grade, category scores, rubric version, validator version, reader archive profile, and the scored feed's sha256 as they stood on 2026-08-23.
+Use it in a board packet, a regulatory filing, or a research citation instead of linking the live page, whose content will differ on your next visit.

 Citing the tool itself rather than one agency's record?
 Use the repo's CITATION.cff.